 The electric iced tea is a simple variation on the popular Long Island iced tea.
-This is a terrific and refreshing drink with a nice, simple twist.
-It's a fantastic addition to any party and most of us can admit that there is something special about a brilliant blue cocktail.
+This is a refreshing drink with a twist.
+It's a fantastic addition to any party (especially around the pool or on the patio) with its brilliant blue color in the glass.

 When you want to go from a Long Island to an electric iced tea, you'll have to make two simple changes.
 The first is to replace the triple sec with the "electrifying" hue of blue curacao.
 Both are orange liqueurs, so only the color changes.
 The flavor change actually comes when the cola is swapped out with a lighter lemon-lime soda.

 This drink also is sometimes called a Miami Beach iced tea.
 That should not be confused with the Miami iced tea, which is not blue and features cranberry.

 - Build the vodka, light rum, tequila, gin, blue curacao, sour mix, and lemon-lime soda in a collins glass.